 Dirk Slama: What is your take on the organization we need to build and sell smart, connected products?

 Dattatri Salagame: Since AIoT is a relatively new space, organizations are finding their feet to unlock potential at scale.
 A typical AIoT product would need multiple players to come together conceive, develop and launch a connected product.
-As data twins are the backbone of the connected products, hence the diversity and complexity of the technology stack demands players with deep tech domain, cloud platforms, and connectivity to come together to orchestrate the end product or service.
-Most of AIoT projects go through different product phases without transition awareness of shifting to different phases in terms of Product Lifecycle Management (PLM) shift and capability needs.
+As data twins are the backbone of the connected products, the diversity and complexity of the technology stack demands players with deep tech domain, cloud platforms, and connectivity to come together to orchestrate the end product or service.
+Most AIoT projects go through different product phases without transition awareness of shifting to different phases in terms of Product Lifecycle Management (PLM) shift and capability needs.
 A connected product engineering organization needs to evolve with the product.
-This transition has to be managed while the business owner is able to do theirhis experimentation, validation in the market for scalability.
+This transition has to be managed while the business owner is able to do their experimentation, validation in the market for scalability.

 - The Minimum Viable Concept/Product (MVC/MVP) – feasibility validation

 - New Product Engineering (NPE) – Reliability validation

 - New Product Introduction (NPI) – Scale and ecosystem

 Dirk: Any recommendation on how to organize this?